matthewvowels1/DisentanglingSequences/README.md

 ```

 SPRITES
+Note that the Sprites dataset (due in part to its synthetic nature), has limited variability to separate identity and pose.
+To improve the consistency of results, we have added a feature in dataset.py which pairs up *two* random actions (from sprites with the same identity).
+This produces enough variation across pose to consistently disentangle it from identity.
 ```
 python3 main.py --RUN release_test_sprites --rnn_layers 3 --rnn_dim 512 --bs 20 --seq_len 8 --epochs 200 --bs_per_epoch 50 \
  --num_test_ids 12 --dataset_name sprites --model_save_interval 50 --pretrained_model_VDSMEncDec 199\